jebin2/-expose_wsl_localhost_intranet/README.md

-# Port Proxy Management Script
+# Exposing WSL Server in intranet

-This script allows you to create or delete port proxies and manage firewall rules on a Windows system to expose WSL localhost to the intranet.
+This script allows you to create or delete port proxies and manage firewall rules on a Windows system to expose WSL Server to the intranet.
 Administrator privileges are required.

 ## Usage